54662579/MyRoomDB/README.md

 # MyRoomDB
 This project aims to show the implementation of Room Database.
-It also shows how to store image file in the database through image path.

 ## Getting Started
 ### 1. Create an android project with empty activity